peteS-UK/EvoSabre-DAC-PCP/readme.md

 As such, there's now 2 sections to this document.
 The first section involves the installation and configuration of the OLED scripts for PCP, and the second relates to configuration of PCP for the Audiophonics EvoSabre DAC, setup Infrared etc..

 Both of these processes assume that you're starting with a fresh install of PCP 7 or 8, which is connected to your network via ethernet or WiFi and that you have the ability to SSH onto your PCP.
+You can use either 32bit or 64bit versions of PCP.

+## Functionality

+The purpose of the script is to display information from the LMS on the OLED.

+- Alternate between Title/Track-Info and Artist/Album when playing, with automatic scrolling when required
+- Auto discover LMS IP and player MAC address
+- Use combination of subscription for state changes (power, play etc.) and jsonrpc polling when playing, with separate backup polling in case subscription doesn't update
+- Font sizes, text locations etc. are configurable in external .cfg file
+- Potential support for any device supported by luma.oled
+- Auto switching between day and night contrast, with contrast levels defined in external .cfg
+- Separate screen saver contrast setting, with screen saver contrast and screen saver delay in external .cfg
+- Display clock when player is stopped or off

 ## Installing OLED Control for PCP

-OLED control for PCP requires various components, including some standard PCP extensions including Python 3, a dedicated extension for OLED, some python scripts and fonts.
+OLED control for PCP requires various components, including some standard PCP extensions, such as Python 3, a dedicated extension for OLED, some python scripts and fonts.
 You can install all of these by downloading and executing a setup script.

 SSH onto your PCP then